England

 • Children: every traveller needs an ETA, including babies and children.

 For Windsor, Oxford, Cambridge, Brighton and Bath, the train is usually a better choice than a car.
-You avoid London traffic, parking, driving on the left and city restrictions.
+You avoid heavy traffic, parking, driving on the left and city restrictions.

 • London–Windsor: fastest services to Windsor & Eton Central from Paddington can take around 25 minutes with a change; from Waterloo to Windsor & Eton Riverside it is often around 55 minutes.

-• London–Oxford: fastest services from Paddington take around 45–52 minutes.
+• to Oxford: fastest services from Paddington take around 45–52 minutes.

-• London–Cambridge: fastest services from King’s Cross take around 49 minutes.
+• to Cambridge: fastest services from King’s Cross take around 49 minutes.

-• London–Brighton: fastest services take around 58 minutes to about 1 hour.
+• to Brighton: fastest services take around 58 minutes to about 1 hour.

-• London–Bath: fastest GWR services from Paddington take around 1 h 19.
+• to Bath: fastest GWR services from Paddington take around 1 h 19.

 • Railcard: if you plan several train trips, check Railcard options; many offer up to 1/3 off selected fares.